Peltast: Development

 Peltasts became the main type of Greek mercenary infantry in the 4th century BC.
 Their equipment was less expensive than that of traditional hoplites and would have been more readily available to poorer members of society.
 The Athenian general Iphicrates destroyed a Spartan phalanx in the Battle of Lechaeum in 390 BC, using mostly peltasts.
 In the account of Diodorus Siculus, Iphicrates is credited with re-arming his men with long spears, perhaps in around 374 BC.
 This reform may have produced a type of "peltast" armed with a small shield, a sword, and a spear instead of javelins.

 Some authorities, such as J.G.P.
 Best, state that these later "peltasts" were not truly peltasts in the traditional sense, but lightly armored hoplites carrying the pelte shield in conjunction with longer spears—a combination that has been interpreted as a direct ancestor to the Macedonian phalanx.
-However, thrusting spears are included on some illustrations of peltasts before the time of Iphicrates and some peltasts may have carried them as well as javelins rather than as a replacement for them.
-As no battle accounts actually describe peltasts using thrusting spears, it may be that they were sometimes carried by individuals by choice (rather than as part of a policy or reform).
-The Lykian sarcophagas of Payava from about 400 BC depicts a soldier carrying a round pelte, but using a thrusting spear overarm.
+However, thrusting spears are included in some illustrations of peltasts before the time of Iphicrates and some peltasts may have carried them as well as javelins rather than as a replacement for them.
+As no battle accounts describe peltasts using thrusting spears, it may be that they were sometimes carried by individuals by choice (rather than as part of a policy or reform).
+The Lykian sarcophagus of Payava from about 400 BC depicts a soldier carrying a round pelte, but using a thrusting spear overarm.
 He wears a pilos helmet with cheekpieces, but no armour.
 His equipment therefore resembles Iphicrates's supposed new troops.
 Fourth-century BC peltasts also seem to have sometimes worn both helmets and linen armour.

 Alexander the Great employed peltasts drawn from the Thracian tribes to the north of Macedonia, particularly the Agrianoi.
 In the 3rd century BC, peltasts were gradually replaced with thureophoroi infantrymen.
 Later references to peltasts may not in fact refer to their style of equipment as the word peltast became a synonym for mercenary.